 2. Full Refund Requirements

-For a full refund of registrations fees, the Career Development Center must receive via email a written cancellation notice.
-This cancellation notice must be received by the Center no less than 10 business days prior to the fair or event for which the employer registered.
+For a full refund of registration fees, the Career Development Center must receive via email a written cancellation notice.
+This cancellation notice must be received by the Center no less than 10 calendar days prior to the fair or event for which the employer registered.
+Employers whose cancelations are not received at least 3 business days prior to the fair will not receive a refund and will be charged a late cancellation fee.

 3. Late Cancellation Fee